Harry Lewis (actor)

-Harry L. Lewis (April 1, 1920 – June 9, 2013) was a supporting actor in films and was the founder, along with his wife Marilyn, of the Hamburger Hamlet restaurant chain.
+Harry L. Lewis (April 1, 1920 – June 9, 2013) was a supporting actor in films and was the founder, along with his wife Marilyn, of the Hamburger Hamlet and Kate Mantilini restaurant chains.

 Biography

 Lewis was born in Los Angeles, California, on April 1, 1920.
 His first film role was as a flagman in Dive Bomber (1941).
 He was immediately put under contract to Warner Bros., at which he made several films.
 He is perhaps best remembered for his role as Edward "Toots" Bass, one of Edward G. Robinson's henchmen, in 1948's Key Largo.